All articles

 3/6/2025

-Is it really possible to go wild camping in France?
+Is wild camping really allowed in France?

-Wilderness camping: a highly regulated form of freedom
+Wild camping: a very regulated freedom

 What French law says